WeWatchWall/fast-fuzz/README.md

 ```

 Fast-Fuzz installs in the ```dependencies``` and not ```devDependencies``` because it relies on decorators.
+Fast-Fuzz cannot be installed globally with ```npm i -g fast-fuzz``` because it depends on shared state to track the decorators.

 The project requires ```reflect-metadata``` in the fuzzed project.
 Further, the target also needs: